Arts & Culture

 The middle and upper classes reside mainly in urban areas, especially in capital cities, where they enjoy a lifestyle that is similar to their counterparts in North America or Europe.

-Feature: Peoples of Central America
+Peoples of Central America

 Mestizos are people of mixed Spanish and indigenous Amerindian descent.
 They are the largest ethnic group in Central America, comprising about 58% of the regional population; they're also the largest ethnic group in every Central American country except Costa Rica.
 (El Salvador has the region’s highest percentage of mestizos, at 86%.)
-But even Belize – which was not settled by the Spanish – has a large and growing mestizo population, due to the influx of refugees from neighboring countries.
+Even Belize – which was not settled by the Spanish – has a large and growing mestizo population, due to the influx of refugees from neighboring countries.

 While not uniform, the mestizo culture defines the region, which is predominantly Catholic and Spanish-speaking.